docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 Instead of configuring our services to use a plain text password stored in an environment variable, we're going to create a secret to store the password.
-When we deploy those services we'll attach the secret to them, which creates a file with the password inside the container running the service.
+When we deploy those services, we'll attach the secret to them, which creates a file with the password inside the container running the service.
 Our services will be able to use that file, but no one else will be able to see the plain text password.

 To make things simpler, we're not going to configure the database service to persist data.
 When the service stops, the data is lost.

 ## Create a secret

-In the **UCP web UI**, navigate to **Resources**, and click **Secrets**.
+In the UCP web UI, navigate to **Secrets** page and click **Create Secret** to create a new secret.
+Once you create the secret you won't be able to edit it or see the secret data again.

 ![](../../images/manage-secrets-1.png){: .with-border}